 – Improving communication and thus safety of clinical environments

-A report from the day will be issued in January 2020 and I will post a link here, along with further articles written by presenters at the workshop published in IG Kultur Magazine.
+A report from the day will be posted in 2020, along with further articles written by presenters at the workshop published in IG Kultur Magazine.

 * All photographs in this post copyright @Austrian Federal Chancellery. *